 The International Political Economy of Finance

 This course introduces students to the politics of the international monetary system.
 The first phase of the course will review the major theoretical approaches to international monetary relations.
 The second phase will review four key political problems in the international political economy of finance: capital mobility, exchange rate regimes, international capital flows, and international banking.
 The final phase will look at how international governance arrangements have evolved in response to these problems in the post-WWII era.
+Evaluations.